 Jesus did not answer his disciples directly.
 Rather, he told them that there was a more important consideration for his Church.
 They were to be witnesses to his resurrection.
 From Luke we read:

 “Thus it is written, that the Messiah is to suffer and to rise from the dead on the third day, and that repentance and forgiveness of sins is to be proclaimed in his name to all nations, beginning from Jerusalem.
 You are witnesses of these things.
 And see, I am sending upon you what my Father promised; so stay here in the city until you have been clothed with power from on high.”
 (Luke 24:46-49)

-The Church is not need to blend into the world and, thus, have little relevance.
+The Church DOES not need to blend into the world and, thus, have little relevance.
 We need to be clothed with the Holy Spirit in order to fulfill our calling.
 The age of the apostolic faith is not over.
 We are now the apostles.

 Are we equipped for ministry?
 If not, let us ask for power from on high.
 Jesus promises to baptize us in the Holy Spirit.
 He has called us to do his greater works.
 Now is not the time to shrink back or hide behind man-made doctrines or traditions.